sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/07-js-integration/README.md

 declare const CONTACT_EMAIL_ARRAY: string[];
 ```

-Note, that we had previously configure our `tsconfig.json` with:
+Note, that we had previously configured our `tsconfig.json` with:

 ```json
     "paths": {